akiwarheit/react-native-dev-guide-to-fixing-firebase-dependency-hell/README.md

-# react-native-dev-guide-to-fixing-firebase-dependency-hell
+# The React Native Developer's Guide to Fixing Firebase Dependency Hell
-How to address dependency hell with Firebase
+You can't.
+Sorry.